-You know that itchy, watery eyes are a sign that your allergies are kicking in.
-But did you know that eye symptoms can also give you clues about many other health conditions, like diabetes and high blood pressure?
+When your eyes get itchy and watery, you know it’s a sign that your allergies are kicking in.
+But did you know that your eyes can also give you clues about many other health conditions?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy